tomthecollins/mcp/README.md

 Deadlines: No work will be accepted after the due date.
 If you have an emergency that means you will not be able to complete an assignment on time, you need to contact Dr. Collins before the due date to discuss the possibility of an extension.
 It is up to Dr. Collins’ discretion to provide an extension, and there is no guarantee that one will be granted.

-## Accommodations for Students with Disabilities: If you have a disability for which you are or may be requesting accommodations, please contact both your instructor and the Office of Academic Support Services, University Center C212 (610-758-4152) as early as possible in the semester.
+## Accommodations for Students with Disabilities
+If you have a disability for which you are or may be requesting accommodations, please contact both your instructor and the Office of Academic Support Services, University Center C212 (610-758-4152) as early as possible in the semester.
 You must have documentation from the Academic Support Services office before accommodations can be granted.

 ## Required Reading
 The following list is roughly in the order in which you should read the items.
 We will use two books, referred to on the Schedule overleaf as “Deutsch” and “Huron”.
 The first, Deutsch (2013), is a general guide to music psychology, consisting of chapters contributed by different experts in the field, and so we will use this to help place specific research papers in their broader context.
 The second, Huron (2006), concerns the topic of musical expectancy, which we will discuss toward the end of semester, and so you may wish to begin reading it now to avoid cramming.
 The first two books listed below are optional reading.
 They are very accessible, and so ideal if you are a novice in music psychology (read Levitin, 2007), music computing (read Loy, 2006), or both!